-Kwong Fook Tsz is a rare example of a temple with a three- Rarity hall-one-bay layout and two courtyards in Hong Kong.
-In its early years, it was used to provide physical and spiritual refuge and medical services for the sick, homeless, and elderly as well as to appease the souls of the dead.
+Kwong Fook Tsz is a rare example of a temple with a three-hall-one-bay layout and two courtyards in Hong Kong.
+In its early years, it was used to provide physical and spiritual refuge and medical services for the sick, homeless and elderly as well as to appease the souls of the dead.
 There is no other surviving temple that performed these functions in the history of Hong Kong.
-It is of exceptional historic significance, as it not only bears witness to both the rise of local Chinese leaders and the development of Sheung Wan but was also the direct catalyst for the establishment of the Tung Wah Hospital. stone plaque entitled the renovation of Kwong Fook Tsz in 1869, which recorded in detail the donations received for the establishment of Tung Wah Hospital, is one of the few artefacts of the first-generation Kwong Fook Tsz that still preserved up to present day after its relocation to the current building in 1895.
+It is of exceptional historic significance, as it not only bears witness to both the rise of local Chinese leaders and the development of Sheung Wan, but was also the direct catalyst for the establishment of the Tung Wah Hospital.
+The stone plaque entitled the renovation of Kwong Fook Tsz in 1869, which recorded in detail the donations received for the opening of Tung Wah Hospital, is one of the few artefacts of the first-generation Kwong Fook Tsz that still preserved up to present day after its relocation to the current building in 1895.

-Kwong Fook Tsz played a significant role in providing Social Value & communal services when it was first built.
-Located in the historic Local Interest Chinese neighbourhood of Sheung Wan, it embodies exceptionally high local interest.
-In addition to its role as a temple housing soul tablets, its outstanding social value derives from accommodating the statues of deities and relics from other temples that were forced to close due to urban development or dangerous building conditions. relocation of Chai Kung and its relics to Kwong Fook Tsz has allowed rituals related to Chai Kung to be continued, such as "passing the gate" It also houses the statues of other deities from the Ma Miu, (過關). including Shui Ching Pak and Tai Sui.
+Kwong Fook Tsz played a significant role in providing communal Social Value services when it was first built.
+Located in the historic Chinese neighbourhood & Local of Sheung Wan, it embodies exceptionally high local interest.
+In addition to its Interest role as a temple housing soul tablets, its outstanding social value derives from accommodating the statues of deities and relics from other temples that were forced to close due to urban development or dangerous building conditions.
+The relocation of Chai Kung and its relics to Kwong Fook Tsz has allowed rituals related to Chai Kung to be continued, such as "passing the gate" (過關).
+It also houses the statues of other deities from the Ma Miu temple, including Shui Ching Pak and Tai Sui.
 Worshippers seeking the blessing of Ksitigarbha and Chai Kung still devotedly pay tribute to these deities at Kwong Fook Tsz.

-In addition, Kwong Fook Tsz features several plaques presented by believers living in the district and its environs that confirm its strong social value and local interest for the local A plaque, "顯鎮威靈", which literally means community. "prominent and powerful deity", was presented by worshippers from D'Aguilar Street (德己立街), Wing Wah Lane (榮華里), Lan Kwai Fong (蘭桂坊) and Wo On Lane (和安里) in the 34th year of the Emperor Guangxu (光緒) reign in the Qing Dynasty (1908).
+In addition, Kwong Fook Tsz features several plaques presented by believers living in the district and its environs that confirm its strong social value and local interest for the local community.
+One plaque, 顯鎮威靈, which literally means "prominent and powerful deity", was presented by worshippers from D'Aguilar Street (德己立街), Wing Wah Lane (榮華里), Lan Kwai Fong (蘭桂坊) and Wo On Lane (和安里) in the 34th year of the reign of the Emperor Guangxu (1908).

-Kwong Fook Tsz shares a group value with the Man Mo Group Value Temple Compound (Declared Monument) and Main Block of Tung Wah Hospital (Grade 1), as they all started performing charitable work for underprivileged Chinese in the middle and late 19th century, testifying the development of the Chinese community in Sheung Wan.
-It also forms a group value with Tung Wah Coffin Home (Declared Monument) at Sandy Bay, which played an identical role serving deceased Chinese.
-It has significant group value with the Old Pathological Institute (currently the Hong Kong Museum of Medical Sciences, Declared Monument), Main Block of Tung Wah Hospital (Grade 1), the Main Building and Annex Block of Old Tsan Yuk Maternity Hospital (Grade 1 and Grade 2 respectively), the façade of the Old Mental Hospital (Declared Monument), Main Block and Staff Quarters of the old Lunatic Asylum Chinese Block (both Grade 2) as they form a heritage cluster reflecting the development of medical history of Hong Kong.
-The Chinese YMCA of Hong Kong (Declared Monument), Steps of Pound Lane (Grade 2), and Bridges Street Market (Grade 3) are also historic buildings and structure in the vicinity of Kwong Fook Tsz.
+Kwong Fook Tsz shares a group value with the Man Mo Temple Group Value Compound (文武廟) (declared monument) and Tung Wah Hospital Main Block (東華醫院主樓) (Grade 1), as they all started performing charitable work for underprivileged Chinese in the middle and late 19th century.
+It also forms a group value with Tung Wah Coffin Home (東華義莊) (declared monument) at Sandy Bay, which played an identical role serving deceased Chinese.
+The Chinese Y.M.C.A. of Hong Kong (香港中華基督教青年會) (declared monument) and Bridges Street Market (必列啫士街市場) (Grade 3) are also historic buildings in the vicinity of Kwong Fook Tsz.